-The Joint Warfare Centre (JWC) was established on 23 October 2003 at Jåttå, Stavanger, Norway, subordinate to Headquarters Supreme Allied Commander Transformation (ACT) in Norfolk, Virginia, the United States.
+The Joint Warfare Centre (JWC) was established on 23 October 2003 at Jåttå, Stavanger, Norway, subordinate to Headquarters Supreme Allied Commander Transformation (HQ SACT) in Norfolk, Virginia, the United States.

 The JWC is a multi-national and multi-service NATO organization with more than 250 military and civilian personnel from 15 NATO Nations: Canada, Czech Republic, Denmark, France, Germany, Hungary, Italy, Netherlands, Norway, Poland, Spain, Romania, Turkey, the United Kingdom and the United States.

-As part of its warfare enterprise, the JWC supports NATO’s Joint Warfare Development through analysis and doctrine development processes, integration of new concepts and doctrine, experimentation as well as collecting, analysing and sharing Lessons processes.
+As part of its unique "Warfare" enterprise, the JWC supports NATO’s Joint Warfare Development through analysis and doctrine development processes, integration of new concepts and doctrine, experimentation as well as collecting, analysing and sharing Lessons processes.

 - Provides and conducts NATO Response Force (NRF) certification exercises.

 - Provides collective training support to Supreme Allied Commander Europe (SACEUR), at all stages of the planning, execution and analysis, in accordance with the Bi-Strategic Military Training and Exercise Programme.

 - Supports NATO's Warfare Development through concept integration and doctrine development and coordinates integration of experimentation and capability development.

 - Contributes fully to NATO’s Lessons processes and ensures Transformational outputs are integrated into collective training events.

 - Supports adherence to Joint Operational Warfare doctrine and standards.